EasyTransfer -- A Simple and Scalable Deep Transfer Learning Platform for NLP Applications: Introduction

-\textbf{Challenges.} However, when it comes to industrial-scale real-world applications, the above mentioned toolkits might be less ideal.
-The reasons are threefold. i) Deep learning models are getting larger and larger, which makes it difficult to deploy those models in real-time applications.
-For example, pre-trained contextual representation encoders, such as BERT \cite{devlin2019bert}, RoBERTa \cite{liu2019roberta} and GPT \cite{radford2018improving}, have been widely adopted in a variety of Natural Language Processing (NLP) tasks \cite{wang2018glue}.
-Despite their effectiveness, these models are built upon large-scale datasets and usually have parameters in the billion scale.
-To elaborate, the BERT-base and GPT-3 models are with $109$M and $175$B parameters respectively.
-This makes it difficult to train and deploy such models in real-time applications that have limited resources and require high inference speed. ii) There are a variety of TL algorithms proposed in literature, yet no comprehensive TL toolkit is available for users to examine different types of state-of-the-art TL algorithms. iii) A huge gap still exists between developing a fancy algorithm for a specific task and deploying the algorithm for online production.
-For many online applications, it is still a non-trivial task to provide a reliable service with high QPS~\footnote{OPS is short for ``queries per second''.} requirements.
+\boldpara{Challenges.} However, when it comes to industrial-scale real-world applications, the above-mentioned toolkits might be less ideal.
+The reasons are threefold. i) PLMs such as BERT \cite{devlin2019bert}, T5 \cite{raffel2020exploring} and GPT \cite{radford2018improving} are becoming larger and usually have parameters on the billion scale.
+To elaborate, T5-large~\cite{raffel2020exploring} and GPT-3 are with 11 and 175 billion parameters respectively, which exceed the memory limit of modern processors.
+It is needed to build a toolkit to support scalable distributed training strategies to train and deploy such models efficiently and effectively in real-world applications. ii) Real-world applications with diverse data properties require different types of TL algorithms, yet there are no TL toolkits available for users to examine rich types of state-of-the-art TL algorithms.
+There is an increasing need for a toolkit that supports a comprehensive suite of TL algorithms. iii) A gap still exists between developing an algorithm for a specific task and deploying the algorithm for online production.
+For many online applications, it is still a non-trivial task to provide a reliable service with high QPS (Queries Per Second) requirements.
 In a nutshell, it is highly necessary to develop a comprehensive, industry-scale deep TL toolkit.

-\textbf{Our Work.} To bridge this gap, we develop the EasyTransfer toolkit and release it to the open-source community.
-EasyTransfer is built with highly scalable distributed training strategies, which make it easy to facilitate large-scale model training.
-It supports a comprehensive suite of TL algorithms that can be used in various NLP task, providing a unified pipeline of model training, inference and deployment for real-world applications.
-Currently, we have integrate EasyTransfer into a number of deep learning products in Alibaba and observed notable performance gains.
+\boldpara{Our Work.} In light of these challenges, we develop the EasyTransfer toolkit and release it to the open-source community.
+EasyTransfer is built with highly scalable distributed training strategies, facilitating super large-scale model training.
+It supports a comprehensive suite of TL algorithms that can be used in various NLP tasks, providing a unified framework of model training, inference, and deployment for real-world applications.
+Currently, we have integrated EasyTransfer into a number of deep learning products in Alibaba and observed notable performance gains.
+Table~\ref{tab:overview} presents an overview of existing TL toolkits.
+Comparing to other toolkits, EasyTransfer provides more comprehensive and scalable TL algorithms and functionalities for developing and deploying NLP applications.